ethylomat/ProxySwitch/README.md

 Starting httpd process on port 8000
 127.0.0.1 - - [22/Nov/2018 23:26:19] "GET /proxy.pac HTTP/1.1" 200 -
 ```

+The example addon swap is swapping the words „Fire“ and „Water“ on
+Wikipedia pages with host `*.wikipedia.org`.

 ## PAC Server